United States senior military college: Army ROTC

 Federal law currently prohibits the Department of Defense from requiring a policy in SMCs that mandates female students' participation in the ROTC programs.

 Cadets at an SMC are authorized to take the ROTC program all four years, but taking a commission upon graduation remains optional, unlike other colleges where ROTC cadets are required to sign a contract to take commission before entering their final two years.

 Under both Army Regulation (AR) 145-1 and federal law, the ROTC programs at the senior military colleges are treated differently from those at other schools.
 Unlike ROTC programs elsewhere, the Department of Defense is prohibited from closing or reducing the ROTC programs at an SMC, even during time of war (full or total mobilization).

 The Secretary of Defense and the Secretaries of the military departments may not take or authorize any action to terminate or reduce a unit of the Senior ROTC at a SMC unless the termination or reduction is specifically requested by the college and Army "[SMC] ROTC programs will continue at an accelerated rate as directed."

 In contrast with other colleges and universities: "Under full or total mobilization, the Secretary of the Army may withdraw the ROTC detachments without giving prior notice to the academic institution.
 The establishment of new SROTC detachments will not be authorized after full mobilization has been declared."
 All Military Science IV cadets at the SMCs will be commissioned and directed to attend the proper Officers Basic Course (OBC).
 At other colleges, ROTC programs will be suspended and the cadet will immediately be available for reassignment.

 Another distinction of the SMC system is that all cadets at the SMCs are guaranteed active duty commissions when they graduate:

 The Secretary of the Army shall ensure that a graduate of a SMC who desires to serve as a commissioned officer on active duty upon graduation from the college, who is medically and physically qualified for active duty, and who is recommended for such duty by the Professor of Military Science at the college, shall be assigned to active duty.

+Naval ROTC

+The Naval Reserve Officers Training Corps (NROTC) program is a college-based, commissioned officer training program of the United States Navy and the United States Marine Corps.
+It covers full tuition, offers stipends, and requires a post-graduation active-duty service commitment minimum of 5 years on active duty for Navy options, and 4 years for Marine Corps and Navy Nurse options.
+Applicants generally need to be a U.S. citizen between 17 and 23 years old with strong standardized test scores.